King's Bounty: Armored Princess: Release

 The title was first announced in November 2008, with the first release being the Russian version on April 10, 2009.
-The Polish version was released on October 23, 2009, while the North American version was released on November 20, 2009.
+The Polish version was released on October 23, while the North American version was released on November 20.
 Serving as an alternate publisher, Focus Multimedia published the title in the UK on March 19, 2010.
 DTP Entertainment published in April 2010 the German-language edition of Armored Princess.
 An expansion pack, King's Bounty: Crossworlds, was released in 2010, with a rebalanced and extended campaign, as well as two new campaigns, and an editor to create additional content.

 Reception

 The game holds a score of 83/100 on Metacritic and an aggregate score of 80.83% on GameRankings.
 The game was awarded a review score of 8/10 by Alec Meer of Eurogamer.
-Brett Todd of GameSpot also awarded it the same score praising its gameplay and characters while criticising its visual and sound quality.
+Brett Todd of GameSpot also awarded it the same score, praising its gameplay and characters while criticising its visual and sound quality.
 Adam Beissener of Game Informer gave it a review score of 8.75/10, comparing its gameplay to the classic title of Heroes of Might and Magic.
-Anna Marie Neufeld gave it a score of 3/5 praising its strategic gameplay while criticising it for its hard difficulty.
-Tyler Sager gave it a score of 8.5/10 calling it a solid standalone installment in the King's Bounty series.
+Anna Marie Neufeld gave it a score of 3/5, praising its strategic gameplay while criticising it for its hard difficulty.